-If the top of your cigar box is paper-covered, it can be a good idea to lightly mark the bridge's outline on the top and use a file to rough up or remove the paper a little, to help the glue get a better hold.
+If you substitute the box, and the top is paper-covered, it can be a good idea to lightly mark the bridge's outline on the top and use a file to rough up or remove the paper a little, to help the glue get a better hold.

-Now, using two of the provided washer-head screws (the heads are a little bigger in diameter than the screws shown in the picture to the right), carefully position, glue and screw the bridge to the box, as shown in Figure 23.
+Now, using two of the provided washer-head screws (the heads are a little bigger in diameter than the screws shown in the picture to the right), carefully position, glue and screw the bridge to the box, as shown in Figure 22.